Select components for a dedicated server of custom configuration

 Memory

-DDR4 and DDR5 generation modules are available for ordering.
+DDR4 and DDR5 memory modules are available for order.

 - total memory capacity;

-- or module size and number of modules.
+- or the size and quantity of modules.
 The configurator will automatically display the total ordered capacity.
-Use this option to select the number of modules by the number of processor memory channels.
+Use this option to select the number of modules based on the processor memory channel count.

 The RAM name indicates the capacity, generation, and additional designations.